plentymarkets/docs-raw/plentyInterface/Order.md

             <td><a href="miscellaneous#miscellaneous__"></a>
 </td>
             <td>amounts</td>
-            <td>A collection of OrderItemAmount instances that are associated with the order item.</td>
+            <td>The order item amounts that are associated with the order item.</td>
         </tr><tr>
             <td><a href="miscellaneous#miscellaneous__"></a>
 </td>
             <td>properties</td>
-            <td>A collection of OrderItemProperty instances that are associated with the order item.</td>
+            <td>The order item property that are associated with the order item.</td>
         </tr></tbody>
 </table>